-Fire safety violations carry a fine as well as any repair costs.
-The fines associated with fire safety violations are $25 per violation for the first offense, $100 if the violation is not corrected or repeated.
+Fire safety violations may carry a fine as well as any repair costs.
+Violations receive warnings for first time offenses (except class 1 violations), $25 per violation for the second offense, and $100 if the violation is not corrected or repeated.
 Third offense violations will be referred to the Student Justice System.
 The maximum fine for each inspection is $500.00 per student.

 Class 1 Violations: Smoking in student residences, unattended burning candles, covering a smoke detector or sprinkler head, tampering with any fire safety equipment, failure to evacuate any time there is a fire alarm activation or entering a building during a fire alarm activation will result in an immediate fine in the amount of $250.